-This course is an introduction to operating systems with particular emphasis on the use, management and operation of the UNIX operating system.
-Students will learn how to effectively integrate UNIX utilities and user commands within a networked multi-user environment.
+This course is an introduction to operating systems with particular emphasis on the use, management and operation of the Linux operating system.
+Students will learn how to effectively integrate Linux utilities and user commands within a networked multi-user environment.
+Utilize Linux shell to develop shell scripts and C/C++ programs.

-Prerequisite: DAT 10 or DAT 30 or departmental approval
+Prerequisite: DAT 30 or departmental approval